 If that's not possible, they should adopt limits such as those in the "Safe Step Act."
 They will protect patients who are most likely to suffer significant harm from taking medications other than what their doctor has prescribed.

-to view a short video about step therapy.
+Scan the QR code to view a short video about step therapy.